Anurag-U/python_flask_blog/README.md

 6. Also you add as well delete blog posts.

-Requirement for running this blog project: pip install Flask pip install Flask-Login pip install Flask-SQLAlchemy
+Requirement for running this blog project:

+1. pip install Flask
+2. pip install Flask-Login
+3. pip install Flask-SQLAlchemy
+4. Run project using python ./app.py